microsoft/hands-on-lab-azure-functions/docs/workshop.md

 return jobUri;
 ```

-The goal here is to create a batch transcription using the `SpeechToTextService` and retreive the job uri of the transcription.
-This job uri will be used to check the status of the transcription and get the transcription itself.
+The goal here is to create a batch transcription using the `SpeechToTextService` and retrieve the job URI of the transcription.
+This job URI will be used to check the status of the transcription and get the transcription itself.

 Then you will need to implement the `CheckTranscriptionStatus` function: